Red Hat Training

 Verification

-• Verify if the file system is growing by using the following command:
+• Verify that the file system and the LV has grown:

 # df -Th